 5. Set the Resolution, Frame Rate, and Structure (if the option is available) to the same settings as the signal.
-See Prerequisites for 2110 Fast Switching: for requirements of setting up inputs for fast switching.
+See Prerequisites for ST 2110 Fast Switching: for the requirements to set up inputs for fast switching.

 Note: If the Resolution and Frame Rate (and any Structure) of the input does not match the actual signal, the Picture could produce false images to the point of being unusable.